CALIFORNIA NEWS RELEASEBACK

 FOR IMMEDIATE RELEASE

 Contact: Cynthia Messina, (702) 365-2044

-- Install a shelter above your natural gas meter to prevent snow and ice accumulation.
-Contact Southwest Gas at 1-800-654-2765 or at www.swgas.com/safety for information on how to build a shelter or for a contractor referral.
+- Install a structurally engineered shelter above the natural gas meter to protect it from snow and ice accumulation.
+Contact a Southwest Gas Energy Specialists at 1-800-654-2765 or click on the company's website for resources on how to build a shelter or for a contractor referral.

 Southwest Gas provides natural gas service to nearly 1.9 million customers in parts of Arizona, California and Nevada.